seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/06_June/09/README.md

 - My session was skipped again today.
 It wasn't due to a lack of interest, I just didn't have time. - 2024, Monday, March 3rd to 2025, Monday, May 12th
 - I enjoyed the game this week, although I can't compare it to a previous session, as it has been too long. - 2025, Monday, May 19th
 - I enjoyed my session slightly less than last week this week.
 Gameplay was fun. - 2025, Monday, May 26th

-</details>

 - I enjoyed my session significantly more than last week this week.
 Gameplay was fun, and I had a desire to keep going. - 2025, Monday, June 2nd

+</details>

+- My session was skipped today.
+I wanted to play, but I am currently not allowed to use my PDA after 11:00 pm, and I didn't have time in other parts of the day. - 2025, Monday, June 9th

 ---